 Zhoushan Zhejiang, China Travel Guide

-Zhoushan Putuoshan Airport (ZSN) is the main airport for the archipelago, located on Zhujiajian Island.
+Zhoushan Putuoshan Airport (ZSN) is the main airport for the group of islands, located on Zhujiajian Island.

 No direct international flights operate to ZSN.
 International travelers typically connect through larger hubs.